rojopolis/spellcheck-github-actions/README.md

 You can further specify dialect, using the `d` parameter.

+See the documentation for [PySpelling](https://facelessuser.github.io/pyspelling/configuration/#spell-checker-options) for more details.

 ## Checking For Bad Spelling

 The GitHub Action helps you make sure _most_ spelling errors do not make it into your repository.
 You can however check your spelling prior to committing and pushing to your repository.